dj1ch/minigotchi/README.md

 ###
 #### To do
 - Get hardware(esp8266, maybe breadboard?)
+- Figure out the memory issue, get files to copy into pico
 - LEARN LUA ASAP!!!!
 #### Last but not least...
 Some thank yous!
 ##### Thanks to these projects for making this a little bit more possible for me: